kolokol-sa/ru-vn-food-prices/README.md

 - explain why I chose those categories
 - expain how I filtered products (e.g. that I excluded drinking yogurt or pickled cucumbers)
+- mention website structure (how the products are requested to be displayed on the website)